 This is not a Haggadah, but rather a real time supplement that offers first person introductions — poetry, lyrics, mindful reflections — for you to read before each section of the Seder.
-Choose the Haggadah that works for you, and use this resource to add meaning, set personal intention, and make your Seder of One a testament to the timeliness and power of ritual.
+Choose the Haggadah that works for you, and use this resource to add meaning, set personal intention, and make your Seder a testament to the timeliness and power of ritual.

 El Seder de Rosh Hashaná : Edición Latina

 While Rosh Hashanah Seders are more typically celebrated in Sephardi and Mizrahi homes, more Jews from around the world are starting to incorporate this practice into their New Year celebrations.
 This year, we want to invite folks preparing a Rosh Hashanah Seder to do so Latinx style.

 Falling between Rosh Hashanah and Yom Kippur, Shabbat Shuvah, the Shabbat of Return, ushers in a unique weekend, an incredible opportunity to reflect on the year that was and welcome the year to come.
 We hope that this guide helps you and your guests imbue Shabbat Shuvah with intention and give the Friday night rituals an extra layer of meaning by incorporating the themes that make the High Holidays so sacred.

 Sukkot Shabbat: Resilience in a Time of Pandemic